82nd Field Artillery Regiment: Operation New Dawn

 The 3rd Battalion deployed to Joint Base Balad in May 2011.
 Bravo Battery was tasked with securing the Samarrah mosque in conjunction with U.S. Army Special Forces.
 Golf Forward Support Company providing weekly logistics support while concurrently patrolling the immediate area surrounding the base in conjunction with the U.S. Air Force.

 After the main body of the battalion redeployed to Fort Hood in November 2011, Bravo Battery remained in Kuwait as part of the CENTCOM strategic reserve task organized under 1-8 Cav.
 The entire battalion was redeployed to Fort Hood by the end of January 2012.

 Operation Enduring Freedom

 In June 2013, 3rd Battalion, 82nd Field Artillery Regiment deployed again to Afghanistan for combat and stability operations in Operation Enduring Freedom.
 The battalion redeployed in its entirety on 1 March 2014 after leading the largest Joint Coalition Task Force in Regional Command East.
 The battalion provided mission command to almost 2700 soldiers and airmen from the US, Jordanian, Korean, and Czech Republic armies.
-In June 2014, the battalion activated Charlie battery from within its organization and converted the Forward Support Company (FSC) from Golf Company to Foxtrot Company.
+In June 2014, the battalion activated C battery from within its organization and converted the Forward Support Company (FSC) from Golf Company to Foxtrot Company.